alba1735/tRNAgraph/README.md

 * `-b2` or `--hdbscanminclugrp` - Specify min cluster size to use for HDBSCAN clustering of groups (default: 10) (optional).
 See above.
 * `--log` is wether to output a log of the shell commands used to generate the clustered AnnData object.
 By default, the log will not be output.

+When working with downstream analysis of the cluster groups, it is important to note that reads that are dropped via the `--readcutoff` flag will not be included in the clustering however they are still present in the annData object.
+This means that your object can contain NaN values in the clustering columns.
+You may want to filter these out before performing any analysis depending on your use case.

 ### Configuration

 A JSON file can be used for complicated filtering and grouping of the data as well as using custom colormaps.
 Any of these categories can be left blank and they will be skipped.